 The combinations of Slurm settings and RAxML types which make sense are:

-raxmlHPC-PTHREADS-SSE3with 1 task which has multiple CPUs.
+raxmlHPC-PTHREADS-SSE3with one task running on multiple CPUs.

 MPI and HYBRID are only useful for bootstrapped trees.